Ellerhold/fs2es-indexer/README.md

   - .DS_Store
 ```

-And voila - each .DS_Store file will be deleted during the initial indexing run and as soon as a process closes its file
+And voilà - each .DS_Store file will be deleted during the initial indexing run and as soon as a process closes its file
 handle to it.
-Ive refrained from deleting them on creation, because the SMBD process is still writing to it.
+I've refrained from deleting them on creation, because the SMBD process is still writing to it.

-Each files added to "auto_delete_files" will automatically excluded from indexing too.
+Each files added to "auto_delete_files" will be automatically excluded from indexing too.

 This is currently only supported on the FanotifyChangesWatcher.
 Support for the AuditLogChangesWatcher may be added later.